framely/bethere/docs/reference/annotations/system1.md

 # System1: Leveraging LLMs in Conversational Skills

 System1 is an approach to building conversational experiences that uses large language models (LLMs) to enhance flexibility, coverage, and naturalness.
-On this platform, prompt engineering based system1 are integrated in three distinct ways, each serving a unique purpose:
+On this platform, prompt engineered system1 can be integrated in three distinct ways, each serving a unique purpose:

 ---